jakep962/Resources-for-graduate-students/README.md

 1. Use open source software, if possible.
 1. Archive your code on Figshare and Github.
 1. Consider Github to back up and share your files.

+## Designing your thesis
+1. Getting a chapter finished is a great accomplishment.
+Prioritize this over other tasks that may yield short-term rewards.
+Design your chapters so that they are finishable.